mccanney/worstpaladin-eu/README.md

 Accessing the site http://worstpaladin.eu will instanteously analysis every level 1 to 60 Paladin-class character on Blizzard's EU World of Warcraft servers.
 Over 10,000 data points will be examined and the details of the worst character returned.

+## Building

+The project must be built in the following order:

+1. The `s3` module.
+2. The `dns` module.

 ## Author

 👤 **David McCanney**